If you have a life-threatening emergency you must call SAMU (15) or the

 call in case of emergencies.

-For semi-urgent questions during the day (8:00 am to 7:45 pm weekdays) call 01 46 41 27 20 or xx27 67 and leave a message with the secretary, and Dr. Lovejoy will get back to you as possible.
+For semi-urgent questions during the day (8:00 am to 7:45 pm weekdays) call 01 46 41 27 67 and leave a message with the secretary, and Dr. Lovejoy will get back to you as possible.
 Some educational material can be found on this website; the website of the American Academy of Pediatrics is a good source for reliable information.

 For urgent questions, call Dr. Lovejoy directly: 06 28 04 57 51.
 Dr. Lovejoy is reachable by this cell phone, 08:00 A.M. to 7:45 P.M., Monday through Friday.
 Please reserve this option for truly urgent questions or if you have difficulty making an urgent visit.
 PLEASE DO NOT SEND SMS MESSAGES.